nhanng19/Draw.me/readme.md

 ## INTRODUCTION

 Have you ever wanted to show off your art skills?
 Don't know where to launch your career as an artist in the digital age?
 Introducing Draw.me, a community-based drawing platform where you can share your talent with friends and community.
 Draw.me provides world renowned paintings as models for you to practice your drawing skills.
 We also provide a social networking service where users can provide feedback and interact with another user's art.
 What are you waiting for?
-Sign up today to embark on your most creative voyage yet.
+Sign up today to embark on an exciting creativity voyage.

 ![](./public/img/demo.png)